-There is absolutely no point in saving your hard earned rands by “doing it yourself” and then having to spend the same money you have just saved on doctor’s bills.
-A few common sense safety precautions are all that is needed to ensure that your home projects are stress and injury free.
+There is absolutely no point in saving your hard earned money by “doing it yourself” and then having to spend the money you saved on doctor’s bills.
+To avoid a DIY project from turning into a costly disaster, a few common sense safety precautions are all that is needed.

-Wear functional and not fashionable clothing when you are working.
-Don’t wear jewellery or loose fitting clothing that can snag on tools and ladders.
-Wear rubber soled shoes that give your foot support, especially when going up and down ladders.
+Wear functional and not fashionable clothing when you’re doing a DIY project.
+Don’t wear jewellery or loose fitting clothing that can catch on tools and ladders.
+Wear rubber soled shoes that give your feet support, especially when going up and down ladders.
 Padded gloves will strengthen your grip and protect your hands.
-Think about wearing a helmet to protect yourself from possible falling objects.
+Also think about wearing a helmet to protect your head from possible falling objects.

-Never let power cords tangle or drag across your workplace as you may trip.
-Hazardous chemicals must be stored behind lock and key, far away from children and pets.
+Never let power cords tangle or drag across your workplace, as this may cause you to trip.
+Hazardous chemicals should be stored behind lock and key, far away from children and pets.
 Adequate task lighting is vital to prevent accidents from happening.
 Sweep up and remove any debris that can become a tripping hazard.
 Wipe up oil or paint spills immediately.
 Always store power tools and sharp tools on high shelves or in a locked cupboard out of a child’s reach.
-Make sure your tool box is kept in a safe place, even while you are working.
+Make sure your tool box is kept in a safe place, even while you’re working.
 If you’re working with others, make sure you know where they are at all times to prevent accidents or injuries.

-Rather be on the safe side if it is raining, snowing or very windy-especially when working up on the roof.
+Rather be on the safe side and don’t do that DIY project if it’s raining or very windy -especially when you need to do some work up on the roof.
 Wet, slippery surfaces will significantly increase the probability of slipping and falling.